Wuthering Heights (1970 film): Proposed follow-ups

 AIP had announced a sequel Return to Wuthering Heights but it was not made.
 Neither were other adaptations of classic novels mooted by the studio, including Camille, The House of Seven Gables, and Tale of Two Cities.
+The House of Seven Gables was to start filming in England in July 1971 from a script by Tilley who wrote Wuthering Heights.
+Les Miserables was to start in mid 1971 in France.
+Tale of Two Cities also from a script by Tilley was to film at the end of 1971.Henry VIII was another proposed AIP project.
+In November 1971 Fuest was to direct Seven Gables and Return to Wuthering Heights.